Gordon999/Pi-MP3_Player/README.md

 ![screenshot](screenshot.jpg)

-Note this will work under BUSTER, BULLSEYE , OR BOOKWORM

 v17.97 CHANGED WIRING.
 Option to use a mixture of rotary encoder(s) and buttons see Connections.jpg

 v17.95 Volume and/or Position rotary encoders can be added seperately. e.g. You could have a touchscreen (or mouse) and a volume pot.